accs-uaa/southwest-alaska-moose/README.md

 # Space Use and Movement Patterns of Moose in Southwest Alaska
-Scripts for processing GPS telemetry data and analyzing properties of movement and space use of female moose.
+Scripts for processing GPS telemetry data and analyzing properties of movement and space use of migratory and resident moose.

 This project is a collaboration between the Alaska Center for Conservation Science and the Alaska Department of Fish and Game.